Double majority: Canada

 Since the patriation of the Canadian constitution in 1982, thorough amending formulae for the constitution were adopted.
 Per the Constitution Act, 1982, many amendments can be passed only by the Parliament of Canada and a two-thirds majority of the provincial legislatures, those provinces together representing at least 50% of the national population-–this is known as the 7/50 formula (as there were and are 10 provinces, so 7 constitutes a two-thirds majority).
 Additionally, a province can explicitly choose to dissent to an amendment that "derogates from the legislative powers, the proprietary rights or any other rights or privileges of the legislature or government of a province", in which case it does not apply in that province even if passed.
 Though not constitutionally mandated, a referendum is also considered to be necessary by some, especially following the precedent established by the Charlottetown Accord in 1992.

 However, there are some parts of the constitution that can be modified only by a vote of all the provinces plus the Parliament of Canada; these include changes to the composition of the Supreme Court of Canada, changing the process for amending the constitution itself, or any act affecting the Canadian monarch or Governor General.

 European Union

 In the European Union, double majority voting replaced artificial voting weights for votes requiring a qualified majority in the Council of the European Union following implementation of the Treaty of Lisbon.
 A qualified majority requires 55% of voting EU member states, representing at least 65% of the population of voting members for a European Commission proposal to be approved.
 This increases to 72% of voting members states, representing at least 65% of the EU population of voting members should the proposal originate from a member state.

-Proposals can be blocked should a qualified majority of at least four Council members representing more than 35% of the EU population be formed.
+However, a proposal can only be blocked if a "blocking minority" of at least four Council members representing more than 35% of the EU population is formed.
+Otherwise the qualified majority shall be deemed attained.